iterative/dvc.org/static/docs/commands-reference/config.md

   > option, properly transforming paths relative to the current working
   > directory into paths relative to the config file location.

-- `cache.protected` - makes files in the workspace read-only.
+- `cache.protected` - make files under DVC control read-only.
 Possible values are `true` or `false` (default).
-Run `dvc checkout` for the change go into effect.
-(It affects only files that are under DVC control.)
+Run `dvc checkout` for the change to go into effect.

-  Due to the way DVC handles linking between the data files in the cache and their counterparts in the workspace, it's easy to accidentally corrupt the cached version of a file by editing or overwriting it.
+  Due to the way DVC handles linking between the data files in the cache and their counterparts in the <abbr>workspace</abbr>, it's easy to accidentally corrupt the cached version of a file by editing or overwriting it.
 Turning this config option on forces you to run `dvc unprotect` before updating a file, providing an additional layer of security to your data.

   It's highly recommended to enable this mod when `cache.type` is set to `hardlink` or `symlink`.

-- `cache.type` - link type that DVC should use to link data files from cache to your workspace.
+- `cache.type` - link type that DVC should use to link data files from cache to the workspace.
 Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a combination of those, separated by commas e.g: `reflink,hardlink,copy`.

   By default, DVC will try `reflink,copy` link types in order to choose the most